psavery/multiscale/setup.md

 You need to restart the girder server for these changes to take effect.

-(Note: after enabling jobs, you may optionally run 'girder-install web' again in order to build the web interface for the jobs plugin, which is convenient for tracking and canceling jobs).
+(Note: after enabling jobs, you may optionally run `girder-install web` again in order to build the web interface for the jobs plugin, which is convenient for tracking and canceling jobs).

 If you wish to start the girder-server as a background process, you may wish to set a log file in the girder configuration.
 See the girder docs for more details.